lucasteligioridis/bam/README.md

     Warning: Permanently added '172.10.10.101' (ECDSA) to the list of known hosts. local_file.txt                                           100%    0     0.0KB/s   00:00

-You can run the above command with the --scp-mode to download files from remote servers locally.
+You can run the above command with the --scp-download to download files from remote servers locally.

 **INSTANCE INFO**